cryoraj/UsedCarPricePrediction/README.md

 | Lasso (alpha=0.001)| 6,461.85        | 4,071.03       |

 ✅ **XGBoost is the most accurate**, reducing pricing error by ~$1,500 compared to linear models.

+✅ **Interpretation:**
+- XGBoost achieves the lowest RMSE and MAE, meaning it consistently predicts prices with the smallest error margin.
+- Gradient Boosting performs reasonably well but with ~20% higher error.
+- Linear, Ridge, and Lasso models are less effective at capturing non-linear depreciation and brand effects.

 ---